By Ed Staskus

 “Keep your hand on the plow, hold on, hold on.”
 Mahalia Jackson

 Yoga is one of those things in this world that’s between the nothing that isn’t there and the nothing that is, except that somebody is always trying to make it into something.
-Although it’s true God made everything out of nothing, it’s also true the Big Bang will one day become the Big Crunch, when everything will collapse into a final singularity.
+Although it’s true God made everything out of nothing, it’s also true the Big Bang will one day become the Big Crunch, when everything will collapse into a final singularity of nothing.

 There’s a lot to like about the practice.
 There always has been.
 There will probably be a lot to like about it for a long time to come.
 It’s a practice with a get it done now point-of-view and a going going gone view of things, too.
 It is practical and spiritual, hands on about what is right in front of you, and tuned in to the bigger picture at the same time.
 It is getting physical and metaphysical, all on one plate, without blinking an eye.